VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 #### What is a Forest in relation with the Tree Data Structure?
 A collection of disconnected trees is called a forest.
 If you cut the root of a tree, the disjoint trees hence formed make up a forest.

+#### How is a Balanced Binary Tree determined?
+A balanced binary tree, also referred to as a height-balanced binary tree, is defined as a binary tree in which the height of the left and right subtree of any node differ by not more than 1.

+#### What is a Self-balancing Binary Tree?
+Self-Balancing Binary Search Trees are height-balanced binary search trees that automatically keep the height as small as possible when insertion and deletion operations are performed on the tree.
+Most prominent examples are AVL Trees and Red-Black Trees.

+#### What is a B-Tree Data Structure?
+A B-tree is a sort of self-balancing search tree whereby each node could have more than two children and hold multiple keys.

 #### Explain what Jagged Array is?
 It is an array whose elements themselves are arrays and may be of different dimensions and sizes.